 Since 1973, the United Kingdom had been a member of the European Union (originally the European Economic Community).
 Over the years, politicians and citizens became increasingly ignorant of advantages while becoming increasingly dissatisfied with perceived disadvantages.
 In 2016, that development culminated in a popular vote on “Britain exiting” the EU (hence “Brexit”), won by those in favour of the Brexit.
 This means that the UK will leave the European Union.

-The British government triggered the leaving proceedings in March 2017; meaning the UK will leave the European Union in March 2019 regardless of whether a new deal with the EU has been put in place.
+The British government triggered the leaving proceedings in March 2017; meaning the UK will leave the European Union on 29 March 2019 regardless of whether a new deal with the EU has been put in place.
 Other than that, the exact timeline and the regulatory effects are not clear yet.
+Some observers have even pointed out that the official leaving date of 29 March 2019 might be pushed further so that the UK has a better chance of implementing transitional policies.

-As negotiations between the UK and the EU are ongoing, it remains unclear what exactly will happen.
+Even though negotiations between the UK and the EU have formally ended, it remains unclear what exactly will happen.
 Several scenarios are possible:

 First and foremost, Brexit will likely not have any direct effect on students who would now and in the future be considered “international”, i.e. from outside the EU/EEA.